 When you study anthropology, you will learn an interdisciplinary approach to problem-solving that connects human behavior to cultures, histories, economics and politics.
 With their deep understanding of human diversity and global cultures, anthropologists are in high demand in fields like education, law, library science, museum administration and curatorship, advertising and marketing, public and civil service, medicine, dentistry, pharmaceuticals, and public health.

-Why Major in Anthropology at Adelphi?
+Why Major in Anthropology at Adelphi University in New York?

 - Benefit from a well-rounded education that centers on unique research opportunities working alongside top faculty in the field.